oopsmonk/documentation/ciri/0.1/how-to-guides/run-a-ciri-node-on-an-sbc.md

 # Run a cIRI node on a single-board computer

 **When you run the cIRI on an SBC (single-board computer), it becomes a cIRI node that gives you direct access to an IOTA network.
-By running a node, you help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbors' transactions.**
+By running an IOTA node, you help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbors' transactions.**

 :::info:
 This guide cross compiles cIRI.
 You can also use the [Run a cIRI node on Linux](run-a-ciri-node-on-linux.md).